Q. If I don’t make changes to my plan and just let it auto-renew for January, am I stuck with it for the rest of the year?

 A. Starting in 2018, yes, unless you experience a qualifying event later in the year.

-But by and large, open enrollment will end on December 15, and all plans selected during open enrollment will be effective January 1 (this same schedule will be used in future years as well, in every state).
-And unlike prior years, it will no longer be possible to make changes during January without a qualifying event.
+But in most states, open enrollment ended before the start of 2018, with all plans selected during open enrollment taking effect on January 1 (this same schedule will be used in future years as well, in every state).
+So unlike prior years (when open enrollment always extended into January), it’s no longer possible in most states to make changes during January without a qualifying event.

 Going forward, open enrollment will continue to follow the November 1 — December 15 schedule, with coverage effective January 1.